cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_lake-pigments.md

 ## Making Lake Pigments

 The Making and Knowing Project has used lake pigment making as a core skill-building exercise for its students.
-M&K has often assigned lake pigment making alongside [verdigris growing]({{<ref "verdigris-assignment" >}}), which were then followed up by a [paint making and testing] ({{< ref "activitysheet_paintingpigments" >}}) activity.
+M&K has often assigned lake pigment making alongside [verdigris growing]({{<ref "verdigris-assignment" >}}), which were then followed up by a [paint making and testing]({{< ref "activitysheet_paintingpigments" >}}) activity.
 Nevertheless, lake pigment making can be done on its own.

 ### Learning Objectives